 6. Meet Local Farmers

 As you drive through the Poconos, you'll pass many pastoral fields belonging to local farms and markets.
 Why not make a stop to see their produce and learn more about their work?
-Walker's Tree Farm in Lehighton stretches approximately 200 acres and is hosting a free Christmas in July event.
-Saturday markets like the Monroe Farmer's Market in Stroudsburg's Courthouse Square are a feast for the eyes.
-Take a stroll to browse the colorful food stalls and locally-grown products.
-The Cooperage Project hosts community events and performances as well as seasonal markets.
+Many towns and communities host farmers' markets with free admission that are a feast for the eyes.
+Take a stroll to browse the colorful food stalls and locally-grown products at the Monroe Farmer's Market in Stroudsburg's Courthouse Square, the Hawley Farmer's Market, the Lehighton Downtown Farmers Market, the Milford Farmers Market on Broad Street, and the Wayne County Farmer's Market in Honesdale.

 Plan a Picnic and Hike